+Name:

+Title:

-Name: Mr David Evans
+Mr David Evans

-Qualifications: Sales & Marketing - Business Development
+Sales & Marketing - Business Development

-Experience and expertise: David joined the board in October 2012.
+David joined the board in October 2012.
 David has been working with a local business on the Central Coast since 2007 and has had over 30 years of business exposure on the coast in previous roles.
 David's past positions include Board Level Executive Management - Sales & Marketing as well as Sales based roles.
 David offers the board his experience in business development through marketing, sales, management and negotiation.
 David has 2 teenage daughters.
-Interests outside of work revolve around family.

-Cars, bikes and boats.
+Interests outside of work revolve around family, cars, bikes and boats.

-David attended 9 of the 11 meetings held.
+David attended 10 of the 12 meetings held.